syncfusion-content/winui-docs/winui/Funnel-Chart/Tooltip.md

 ---
 layout: post
 title: Tooltip in WinUI Chart control | Syncfusion
-description: Learn here all about Tooltip feature of Syncfusion WinUI funnel Chart control.
-It is set to display the metadata of the particular segment or data point.
+description: This section explains about how to enable tooltip and its customization in Syncfusion WinUI Funnel Chart (SfFunnelChart) control
 platform: WinUI
 control: SfFunnelChart
 documentation: ug